slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 (And to be fair to them, my consciousness was changing a lot.
 2020 - 2023 were when the biggest synchronicities were happening, including Biblical ones, and not described in this book, enough for an independent book, or just as an offhand reference for this one that serves no purpose except to let it be known that I didn't even finish writing all of what the universe may have wanted me to).

 Of everything that happened to me, the most traumatic were these blockings.

+I did get accepted into the Drama House in 2014, and kicked out of a drama house in 2017, and maybe one person did block me in 2017, perhaps being the actual first, maybe.

 ## Rituals, Religion, & Hell